 With spring here and Earth Day around the corner, this is a fun activity for kids.
 It gets them exploring outdoors and doing some painting too.
 Looking for natural materials gets kids thinking about what they can find in nature, and how to use those items in artwork as well.

 - Natural materials to paint with, such as: twigs, leaves, pine needles, flowers, pine cones, plants, etc. – especially items with interesting shapes and textures.

 * Be sure that kids collect these materials while showing respect for nature.
-For example, make sure they know not to rip branches off trees or cause damage to plants – you might want to have them use only dead or dry materials.
+For example, make sure kids know not to rip branches off trees or cause damage to plants – you might want to have them use only dead or dry materials.
 If you are at a nature center or natural area, there are likely rules about staying on trails and not collecting or removing any natural materials.
 You can always do this project at home in your own yard, using materials that would normally go in your yard waste bags.

 Gather your items and decide which items (or all!) you want to paint with.
 If your kids have gathered up large branches or messy items, you may want to do a quick check as far as what is actually usable or needs to be altered to make it usable.